 We detect spoofed strings as those that do not follow the pattern shown by that letter, those seen only from a few VPs in specific networks, and because spoofed replies typically reply with very low latency (a few ms instead of tens of ms).
-Typically, about 0.7% of VPs see spoofed replies (J sees 3.5%), and those VPs always see the same replies, suggesting their ISPs are intercept DNS.
+Typically, about 0.7% of VPs see spoofed replies, and those VPs always see the same replies, suggesting their ISPs intercept DNS.
 While we work to remove spoofed addresses from our data, our methods do not prevent a malicious party from generating correct-looking replies.

-C. High Precision Queries
+III-C Other Sources: High Precision Queries and

-In addition to the standard RIPE Atlas probes of Root letters, we also request our own measurements at a more frequent time interval.
-We use the RIPE Atlas infrastructure, but select 100 VPs of interest, based on those that see anycast instability.
+In addition to the standard RIPE Atlas probes of Root letters, we also request our own measurements at a more frequent time interval and gathered BGP information to understand routing.

+For high precision queries we use the RIPE Atlas infrastructure, but select 100 VPs of interest, based on those that see anycast instability.
 For these VPs, we request that they query D-Root every 60, 70, 80, and 90 s for 30 minutes.
 Although RIPE Atlas limits queries to once per minute, by scheduling concurrent measurement tasks on the same VPs we can get results that provide precision approaching 20 s or even less from the unevenly-distributed queries.